-Note for Windows XP Users: The Windows XP operating system has a built-in feature known as "Wireless Zero Configuration" which has the capability to configure and control the PROXIM WLAN 802.11b/g device (See Chapter 5).
+Note for Windows XP Users: The Windows XP operating system has a built-in feature known as "Wireless Zero Configuration" which has the capability to configure and control the WLAN 802.11a/b/g device (See Chapter 5).
 Installing the Wireless LAN Client utility will disable this Windows XP feature.
-For most Windows XP users, it is recommended that the y do not install the Atheros Client Utility.
+For most Windows XP users, it is recommended that they do not install the Atheros Client Utility.
 Installation of the Atheros Client utility is only needed if your wireless LAN network requires Cisco Client Extension or if you want to use Atheros Client Utility instead of Windows XP Wireless Zero configuration services.